postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 Run, pause, and resume monitor | &#x2714; |
 Move monitor | &#x2714; |
 Update monitor roles | &#x2714; |

-## Managing roles and permissions

-To learn how to manage team roles, see the [Managing your team](/docs/administration/managing-your-team/managing-your-team/) guide.

 ## Next steps